nizzit/PromptBridge/README.md

 1. Open `about:debugging#/runtime/this-firefox` in your browser
 2. Click "Load Temporary Add-on"
 3. Select any file in the project folder (e.g., `manifest.json`)

-**Note:** In Firefox, temporary extensions are removed when you close the browser.